anis-agwan/Dog-Breed-Classifier-CNN/README.md

 ## Step : Import Datasets\n"
 Make sure that you've downloaded the required human and dog datasets:
 * Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in this project's home directory, at the location `/dogImages`.

+* Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
+Unzip the folder and place it in the home directory, at location `/lfw`.